 If you are getting certain benefits, you may qualify for help with health costs.
-This includes free dental treatment, free eye tests and vouchers to help pay for glasses/contact lenses, as well as reimbursement of fares to hospital for treatment for you or your child You can also claim for the fares of a companion who needs to travel with you for medical reasons.
+This includes free dental treatment, free eye tests and vouchers to help pay for glasses/contact lenses, as well as reimbursement of fares to hospital for treatment for you or your child

+You can also claim for the fares of a companion who needs to travel with you for medical reasons.

 If you are on a low income, you may be able to claim support through a scheme called the HS Low Income scheme.
+This involves completing a form to apply which is available at: nidirect.gov.uk/ publications/claim-help-health-and-travel-costs

+You may also be entitled to free healthcare support and tests because of your age.
+Find out more at: nidirect.gov.uk/articles/helphealth-costs

+Support with living costs

+From managing essential costs to budgeting, find some tips and guidance to help with living costs at: carersuk.org/ni/support-with-living-costs

+Budgeting Loan

-This involves completing a form to apply which is available at: nidirect.gov.uk/ publications/claim-help-health- and-travel-costs You may also be entitled to free healthcare support and tests because of your age.
-Find out more at: nidirect.gov.uk/articles/help- health-costs Support with living costs From managing essential costs to budgeting, find some tips and guidance to help with living costs at: carersuk.org/ni/support-withliving-costs Budgeting Loan If you are claiming certain benefits, you may be able to get a Budgeting Loan to help pay for essential things like rent, furniture, clothes or hire purchase debts.
+If you are claiming certain benefits, you may be able to get a Budgeting Loan to help pay for essential things like rent, furniture, clothes or hire purchase debts.

 The smallest amount you can borrow is £100.
 Budgeting Loans are interest free so you only pay back what you borrow.
 You normally have to repay the loan within 104 weeks.

-Find out more at nidirect.gov.uk/ articles/budgeting-loans Finance Support (formerly the Social Fund) This can help people in a crisis and/ or those who cannot afford to buy household goods like fridges, freezers, beds etc. You can find out more at nidirect.gov.uk/campaigns/finance- support Grants There are sometimes grants that you may be able to apply for.
-Our online guidance is a useful starting point: carersuk.org/ni/grants-and- schemes You could also ask a Carer Coordinator at your local Trust or enquire about local grants at your nearby advice centre.
+Find out more at nidirect.gov.uk/ articles/budgeting-loans

+Finance Support (formerly the Social Fund)

+This can help people in a crisis and/ or those who cannot afford to buy household goods like fridges, freezers, beds etc.

+You can find out more at nidirect.gov.uk/campaigns/finance-support

+Grants

+There are sometimes grants that you may be able to apply for.
+Our online guidance is a useful starting point: carersuk.org/ni/grants-and-schemes

+You could also ask a Carer Coordinator at your local Trust: nidirect.gov.uk/contacts/health-and-social-care-trusts or enquire about local grants at your nearest advice centre.

 Turn2us is a charity that has a grants search tool.
 Find out more at turn2us.org.uk

+Working carers

+If you are balancing work with caring for family or friends, you are not alone - there are five million working carers in the UK.

+There are rights you have in the workplace that might help you to combine work and care (see pages 35-36).
+As well as these statutory rights, you may also have additional contractual rights.

+In addition to your rights at work, there might be other ways to make juggling work and care easier, such as accessing relevant support at work (see page 37), or outside of your employment.

+It is important to consider the full implications leaving work or reducing your hours could have on your income, quality of life and future pension entitlements.
+Running through a benefits check will help you understand what your financial situation would look like if you were to leave your current work, reduce your hours or reduce your salary (see page 26).

+Watch our film series for useful tips on flexible working: carersuk.org/ni/flexible-working

-Your work 111
+Your rights in work